cloudflare/cloudflare-docs/content/images/cloudflare-images/transform/blur-images.md

 # Blur images

 You can apply blur to your images from the Images dashboard.
 Blur is applied to image variants.
 If you plan on blurring your images, you will have to either create a specific variant for this effect first, or edit a previously created variant.

 Refer to [Resize images](/images/cloudflare-images/transform/resize-images/) to learn how to create variants.
+You can also refer to the API to learn how to use blur [using flexible variants](/images/cloudflare-images/transform/flexible-variants/#blur).

 To apply blur to an image: